$30 Million+ Raised

 Executive Director

 Greg is an energy engineer with a background in clean energy policies who served as the public buildings energy efficiency lead for the Washington State Energy Office for three years.
 Greg founded the Green Car Company, which introduced the first Smart Cars and municipal PHEV conversions to the United States and campaigned for the nation’s first carbon tax initiative.
 From 2015-2020 Greg lobbied the WA State legislature and drafted the WA Sustainable Farms and Fields Act, which contributed to the creation of the $1 billion USDA Climate Smart Commodities program and $20 billion for sustainable agriculture within the Inflation Reduction Act.
-Greg is the Executive Director of Clean & Prosperous America which quickly moves pooled resources, free of charge, to grassroots organizations.
+Greg is also the Executive Director of Clean & Prosperous America which quickly moves pooled resources, free of charge, to grassroots organizations.

 Ariana Mckisic